Swans a real education for Wayne

 And, as he points out, working under Michael Laudrup has been a massive benefit.

-"It's a really, really good club," said Routledge, who made his pro debut at Crystal Palace 12 years ago.
+"It's a really, really good club," said Routledge, who made his professional debut at Crystal Palace 12 years ago.
 "The football that is played here is the way the game should be played in my opinion.

 "I wish I had found a club like this a few years earlier because what it can do for your game is amazing.
 It gives you confidence and belief that you can play the right football and get results.
 It's a great place to be.